posita/dyce/docs/countin.md

 ## Further exploration

-Consider delving into some [applications and translations](translations.md) for more sophisticated examples, or jump right into the [API][dyce].
+Consider delving into some [applications and translations](translations.md) for more sophisticated examples, or jump right into the [API](dyce.md).